CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02a-generative-ai.md

 ## Lab objectives

-In this exercise, you will perform:
+In this lab, you will perform following tasks:

 - Task 1: Get started with Microsoft Foundry
-- Task 2: Deploy a model
+- Task 2: Deploy a model.
-- Task 3: Chat with the model
+- Task 3: Chat with the model.
-- Task 4: Specify instructions in a system prompt
+- Task 4: Specify instructions.
+- Task 5: Add a web_search tool.
+- Task 6: Add knowledge.
-- Task 5: Save the model configuration as an agent
+- Task 7: Save the model configuration as an agent.
+- Task 8: Preview the agent.
-- Task 6: Add a knowledge tool to the agent
+- Task 9: View client code to access the agent in your project.

 ## Task 1: Get started with Microsoft Foundry